 Sean is highly interested in the terroir of Napa and what makes each region within the valley unique.
 Generally, can you taste the differences between Rutherford and neighboring Oakville?
 Is the “Rutherford Dust” an aspect that is completely unique to this sub appellation?
 Some of their wines explore these terroir differences – especially neat are wines he makes from grapes grown so close to each other but in different soils and even differences in mini microclimates.

-The vineyard they source from for their Sauvignon blanc is one that Sean pays special attention to – carefully working with the vineyard management team and before harvest he is in the vineyard hand selecting and dropping any fruit that doesn’t meet his specifications for when it is ready to be harvested.
+The vineyard they source from for their Sauvignon Blanc is one that Sean pays special attention to – carefully working with the vineyard management team and before harvest he is in the vineyard hand selecting and dropping any fruit that doesn’t meet his specifications for when it is ready to be harvested.
 Their Sauvignon Blanc often takes months to finish primary fermentation; we tried a barrel sample that was about 3 months into its primary fermentation.
 It was still slightly sweet; at this age Sean always notices this wine shows a flavor of pears from a can in light syrup.

 The 2011 Crosby Roamann Sauvignon Blanc was barrel fermented and left to age on the lees.
 This wine has an appealing aromatic play of both citrus intertwined with tropical nuances including notes of banana.
 The finish is long with plenty of flavor and hints of vanilla and some mineralities.

-A unique wine of which they made only 37 cases is their black label Sauvignon Blanc simply titled “blanc”.
-This was was made by hand selecting each cluster of grapes.
+A unique wine of which they made only 37 cases of in 2011 was their black label Sauvignon Blanc simply titled “blanc”.
+This was made by hand selecting each cluster of grapes.
 Only the ripest fruit was chosen; this is a big wine that delivers richness of flavor, tannins and alcohol (15.4%).
-2011 was the first vintage they made of this and they will only produce this wine when the vintage conditions are favorable.
+2011 was the first vintage they made of this, and they will only produce this wine when the vintage conditions are favorable.